Summit 26 from June 1-4 in San Francisco

 Build the Routing Solution

-Simply type the following command in Cortex Code:
+To deploy the plain-vanilla app execute command below in Cortex Code:

 $build-routing-solution